Financial-Times/careers/VACANCIES.md

 ++

-We don't have any vacancies in this team at the moment but feel free [drop us a line](https://github.com/Financial-Times/careers).
+We don't have any vacancies in this team at the moment but feel free [drop us a line](README.md#contact).

 ----

 Interested?
 Or have any questions?

-Find out more about the FT & how to apply on the [careers page](https://github.com/Financial-Times/careers).
+Find out more about the FT & how to apply on the [careers page](README.md#contact).

-No agencies.
-Thanks.